Proving the 6d a-theorem with the double affine Grassmannian: Kac diagrams and orbi-instantons

 However, this quiver represents only a \emph{partial} tensor branch.
 Depending on the specific flat connection chosen (with this data being hidden in the notation of \eqref{eq:genelquivpreblow}), we may have to introduce extra compact curves in the base of F-theory.
 This is because the intersection $[E_8]\, \overset{\su{k}}{1}$ is too singular, and e.g. when $k=[1^k]$ a further $k$ blowups in the base are required in the middle of the two curves (each instance involves introducing a new $1$ curve, decorated by $\su{k − i}$, $i = 1, . . . , k$, and blowing up the ``old'' $1$ into a $2$).
 More generally, the full tensor branch of the orbi-instanton is given by the following generalized F-theory quiver,

 where $[F]$ is (the nonabelian part of) a maximal subalgebra $\mathfrak{f}$ of $E_8$, and $\mathfrak{g} \in \{\emptyset,\mathfrak{usp}(m_0),\mathfrak{su}(m_0)\}$.
 For $\mathfrak{g}=\mathfrak{su}(m_0)$ we also have one hypermultiplet in the two-index antisymmetric representation of $\mathfrak{su}(m_0)$ for all $m_0\neq 6$ (and a half hypermultiplet in the three-index antisymmetric representation of $\mathfrak{su}(m_0)$ for $m_0=6$).
 All ranks and matter representations (i.e. hypermultiplets) are determined by the chosen $\rho_\infty$ via a simple algorithm which can be found in \cite{Mekareeya:2017jgc}.
-The subalgebra $\f$ of $E_8$ that is unbroken by the Kac label is the commutant of the image $\rho_\infty(\zz_k)\subset E_8$, and its Dynkin diagram is easily obtained by deleting the nodes of affine $E_8$ appearing in the partition \eqref{eq:partitionpre} (i.e. the nodes of \eqref{eq:E8ni} whose $n_i$ are nonzero), together with an Abelian subalgebra making the total rank 8 \cite[Sec.
-8.6]{kac1990infinite}, i.e. a summand of the form $\bigoplus_i \mathfrak{u}(1)_i$.\footnote{The maximal subalgebras that do not contain $\mathfrak{u}(1)$ summands are the semisimple regular ones; those that do are non-semisimple regular.
-The former are preserved by Kac labels with a single part, the latter by those with more than one part.
+The subalgebra $\f$ of $E_8$ that is unbroken by the Kac diagram (i.e. the pseudo-Levi subalgebra of $E_8$) is the commutant of the image $\rho_\infty(\zz_k)\subset E_8$, and its Dynkin diagram is easily obtained by deleting the nodes of affine $E_8$ appearing in the partition \eqref{eq:partitionpre} (i.e. the nodes of \eqref{eq:E8ni} whose $n_i$ are nonzero), together with an abelian subalgebra making the total rank 8 \cite[Sec.
+8.6]{kac1990infinite}, i.e. a summand of the form $\bigoplus_i \mathfrak{u}(1)_i$.\footnote{The pseudo-Levi subalgebras that do not contain $\mathfrak{u}(1)$ summands are the semisimple ones.
+These are preserved by Kac diagrams with a single part; all other pseudo-Levi's by diagrams with more than one part.
 See \cite[Sec.
 3.3]{Fazzi:2022hal} for the $\mathfrak{u}(1)$ summands.} We will also say that the orbi-instanton has a plateau of length $N+1$, i.e. the region where the gauge algebras all become $\su{k}$, corresponding to having stacks of $k$ D6's in that region of the Type IIA reduction of M-theory.